AI Ethics: An Empirical Study on the Views of Practitioners and Lawmakers: Results and Discussions

 The survey responses are classified as average agree, neutral and average disagree (see Figure \ref{Fig:SurveyFindings}(a-b)).
-We observed that average $\ge$ 60\% of the respondents positively confirmed the AI ethics principles and challenges identified in the SLR study \cite{AR13}.
-For instance, one survey participant mentioned that:
+We observed that (approx. 65\%) of the respondents positively confirmed the AI ethics principles and challenges identified in the SLR study \cite{AR13}.